-I read one too many books during my pregnancy and the first months after my baby was born.
-I’ve decided to apply all the rules and lessons I’ve learned but real life taught me otherwise.
-Here is what I’ve read and what I say now based on my actual experience:
+I read one too many parenting books during my pregnancy and the first months after my baby was born.
+I thought if apply all the rules and lessons I’ve learned from the books, motherhood would be a breeze but real life taught me otherwise.
+As much as I learned from all those books. every child is unique and they come without a manual.
+In addition, every “newborn mother” is unique as well.
+Here is what I’ve read and what actually happened:

 1. I read that: When a baby is born (s)he should be given only breast milk or the bottle may cause “nipple confusion”.

-I say: If the baby is having problems gaining weight and doctor recommends additional formula, we give baby the bottle.
+I experienced: If the baby is having problems gaining weight and doctor recommends additional formula, we give the baby the bottle.

 2. I read that: You shouldn’t swing the baby to sleep.